emichael/dslabs/labs/lab1-clientserver/README.md

 We've started you in the right direction by providing the `atmostonce` package.
-You will need to implement the classes in this package and possibly modify the other parts of your solution -- the messages, timeouts, client, and server -- to work with these changes.
+You will need to implement the classes in this package and possibly modify the other parts of your solution -- the messages, timers, client, and server -- to work with these changes.

 The `AMOApplication` is an `Application` that takes any `Application` and turns